 My mother has been an inspiration to me my entire life.
 I watched her serve the people of Brooklyn.
 She became Council Member for New York City's 40th District in 1991 and it shaped my view of public service.
 While serving in office, she sponsored more than 300 pieces of legislation on a wide range of issues, including child welfare, education, health and mental health, economic development, public safety, and transportation.
 Watching her work hard for our community, I understood the importance of advocating for our family, friends, and neighbors.
 This work inspired me to follow in her footsteps, making us the first mother-daughter succession in New York City's Council's history.

-First elected to Congress in 2006, Rep. Clarke has worked tirelessly on progressive causes to improve the lives and opportunities of her constituents in Brooklyn’s Ninth Congressional District, which includes Brownsville, Crown Heights, East Flatbush, Flatbush, Midwood, parts of Park Slope, Prospect Heights, Sheepshead Bay Gerritsen Beach, Madison, Ocean Hill, and Flatlands, Prospect-Lefferts Gardens and Windsor Terrace.
+First elected to Congress in 2006, I have worked tirelessly to improve the lives and opportunities of constituents in Brooklyn’s Ninth Congressional District, which includes Brownsville, Crown Heights, East Flatbush, Flatbush, Midwood, parts of Park Slope, Prospect Heights, Sheepshead Bay Gerritsen Beach, Madison, Ocean Hill, and Flatlands, Prospect-Lefferts Gardens and Windsor Terrace.
 Alongside my colleagues, I worked to ensure the Affordable Health Care for America Act, the signature achievement of President Barack Obama’s historic presidency not only passed but provided coverage for 96% of Americans.
 I worked steadfastly to narrow income inequality, support small businesses, and help Brooklyn homeowners.
 I introduced bills, such as, the Adjusting for Income Disparity Act to create a new tax break for low-income families, and introduced the Save Our Neighborhoods Act, granting homeowners facing foreclosure new legal rights so they could keep their homes.